Empyreal96/easy-build-xbox/README.md

 ## **What's Updated?**

 ```
+- Added 'easy-build-xinit64' which will allow easy-build to start on x64 builds
+- Added folders to some 'dirs' files as they are buildable (Mainly test tools)

 - Added starter info on modifying Easy-Build
 - XDKSetup4400.exe is now Buildable!
 (Some files were missing from the tree and have been included from XDK 3823)
 ```

 (*Previous updated at bottom of ReadMe*)

+# Building on x64 Windows

+**This will have errors in set parts of the tree, ideally we need to look into a cross compiler as `amd64` wasn't a thing during the time of the compiler**

+- Currently Easy-Build can load razzle on an x64 version of Windows, the Kernel (`ntos`) is fully buildable on x64.
+- Many things in the tree will be have Syntax errors, issues with inline x86 targeted code and functions causing compiler errors. *(Some DirectX code, MS CRT code and more)*
+- Process for building is no different
+- BVTMonitor is NOT supported on x64 Easy-Build sessions yet, this will come soon after improving x64 scripts.

+**NOTES**: I have tried but I can't see an easy way (and a way I know) that will allow a full build on windows Win64 yet.

+The actual `easy-build-xinit64.cmd` has very little changes from the 32 bit variant, it sets CPU Arch to x86 and adapted PATH to not hate the `Program Files (x86)` folder when setting MSBUILD and IDW directories,